Milky Way-like galaxy found in deep space puzzles astronomers

 Twelve billion years ago, when all of space was just a fledgling baby universe, a young galaxy reminiscent of the Milky Way was flaring to life deep in the cosmos.
-Astronomers have often thought of this early universe as a chaotic place, an extreme environment where galaxies are unstable and violent.
+Astronomers have often thought of this early universe as a chaotic, extreme environment where galaxies are unstable and violent.
 New research suggests those assumptions may be incorrect, providing new insight into how galaxies form.

 In a new study, published in the journal Nature on Wednesday, observations made by Chile's Atacama Large Millimeter/submillimeter Array (ALMA) of SPT–S J041839–4751.9, or SPT0418-47 for short, show the infant galaxy has features similar to those of our own more mature Milky Way.
 Light from the galaxy took 12 billion years to reach us.
 That means astronomers are looking back in time at a galaxy that formed less than 1.5 billion years after the birth of the universe.